Titanotaria: Description

 The holotype skull of Titanotaria belongs to a male individual with an asymmetric skull, likely caused by a healed pathology.
 The rostrum of Titanotaria is elongated and widens at around the root of the first canine tooth.
 The premaxilla are triangular in outline and elevated slightly above the tooth row.
 The front-most tip of the premaxilla is marked by a knob-shaped prenarial process, which is immediately followed by a depression located above the incisors and canines that likely serves as an origin for the lateral nasalis muscle.
 The nasal bones are long (60% of the rostrum length) with parallel edges and a broad, V-shaped suture with the frontal bone.
 The zygomatic arch is broad and possesses an oval prominence on its ventral surface.
 The point of articulation between the jugal and the maxilla is largely fused and a small, triangular postorbital process is present on the jugal element of the zygomatic arch.
 The frontal bone is widest towards the front of the skull and bears two temporal crests, which fuse to form the sagittal crest.
 The crest is prominent and long, with a sinuous profile.
 This differs from the more sloping sagittal crests of other odobenids like Imagotaria and Neotherium.
 Towards the back of the skull the sagitall crest meets the nuchal crests, which is wide and obscures the occipital region in top view.

 The tooth formula of Titanotaria is $\frac{3.1.4.2.}{?.1.4.2.}$.
 In the upper jaw the incisors are long and slender with an oval crosssection and a single root.
 The canines are robust, conical and larger than the incisors.
-While the first premolar likely only possesses a single root based on the morphology of the alveolous, the second is bi-lobed with a bulbous tooth crown.
+While the first premolar likely only possesses a single root based on the morphology of the alveolus, the second is bi-lobed with a bulbous tooth crown.
 The following teeth also show two tooth roots and there is a decrease in size between the two molars.
 No incisors are preserved in the lower jaw and their alveoli are obscured by sediment.
 The mandibular tooth row is very short, only taking up 40% of the mandible.
 The lower canines are almost as large as their upper counterparts and like them they are robust and conical with a curve to them.
 Like in the upper jaw, the teeth starting with the second premolar of the mandible are double rooted with bulbous crowns.
 The last lower molar however appears to have been single rooted based on the anatomy of its tooth socket.

 Titanotaria preserves most of its postcranial material; however, only elements relevant to phylogenetic analysis were described.
 The holotype is only missing few ribs, parts of the right forelimb, most of the pelvis and some of the distal limb elements.
 It reached a length of 10 ft and weighed around 1,200 lb.